This is a tutorial for how to convert PNG and JPG to SVG for Cricut and Other cutting machines.

 Select “Set” under “Clip under “Object” in the toolbar.

 Only the cow should be left.

-Easiest paid method for making cut files
+Easiest tool for making SVG cut files

 Most people eventually just pay for an Adobe product when they need to do a lot of editing.